pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/mcp.md

     tools.extend(await mcp.get_tools())
     graph = create_react_agent(ChatOpenAI("gpt-4o"), tools=tools)
 ```

-Also, you can integrate it wiht another ecosytem like ArcadeAI that is so familiar, and add to our agents toolkits with auth (Google, X, Slack, etc).
+Additionally, you can integrate it with other ecosystems like ArcadeAI, which is very similar to the architecture presented, and enhance our agents' toolkits with authentication options (Google, X, Slack, etc.).

 You can find more details here: